theAgileBear/Reddit-Monitoring-App/README.md

 4. Run Application

 ## How to use this Application
-1. Update config.env file to configurate the reddit API (Or use my default values for my reddit application)
+1. Update config.env file to configurate the reddit API (Optional if created Reddit application above)
    - Client ID
    - Redirect URI
    - User Agent